Messi has a record-setting game with a goal and 5 assists in Inter Miami's 6-2 win over Red Bulls

 Messi, who earned the MLS Player of the Month Award for April, has now scored and assisted in six consecutive league matches.

+“It has become redundant but it appears that he is always making history,” Inter Miami coach Gerardo “Tata” Martino said.
+“If something was missing, it was this — to contribute in six goals.”

-Luis Suárez had three goals and Matias Rojas scored twice as Inter Miami got six unanswered goals to come back from a 1-0 deficit at halftime.
+Luis Suárez had three goals and Matias Rojas scored twice as Inter Miami got six unanswered goals to come back from a 1-0 halftime deficit.
 Messi and Suárez now have a league-leading 10 goals each, helping keep Inter Miami (7-2-3, 24 points) atop the Eastern Conference.

 The win extended Miami’s unbeaten string to six.
 The streak began after a 4-0 loss at New York on April 20, in which Messi did not play because of an injury.